Calder Park Raceway: Thunderdome

+The last events on the Thunderdome layout ran in 1999, due to an across-the-board collapse in entry numbers in both AUSCAR and NASCAR.

+As of 2023, the Thunderdome is reportedly driveable, but is not currently used for motorsport competition.

 Motorsport

 Calder Park has hosted events ranging from Australian touring cars, historics, Super Tourers, Super Trucks and Super Bikes to rock concerts featuring world class artists such as Fleetwood Mac, Santana and Guns N' Roses.